Ready to start playing your best golf for 2020 but don’t know how to choose the best golf rangefinders in your journey to greatness?

 Remember, you can use this rangefinder as a standard rangefinder and turn off the slope setting on the golf course for tournament play.

-If you have a limited budget, we recommend the TecTecTec VPRO500 as our pick for best golf rangefinder for the money.
+If you have a limited budget and want to go with a TecTecTec rangefinder, we recommend the TecTecTec VPRO500 as our pick for best golf rangefinder for the money.
+This is a little bit older model compared to the ULT-X, but still a great value.

 Bushnell is a trusted name in the world of golf rangefinders and been around quite a long time.
 And with the Bushnell Tour V4 with jolt technology, they bring a very high quality product in the Tour V4.
 Compared to the previous rangefinder from TecTecTec, this is smaller and more advanced in almost every way.